Project

 Democratizing Data on Charitable Activity

-This project is mapping the entire network of U.S. foundations and grantees from 2011 to 2021 to better understand how philanthropy both redistributes resources and exacerbates inequality.
+This project is mapping the entire network of U.S. foundations and grantees from 2012 to 2022 to examine whether philanthropy reinforces or reduces inequities.

 Philanthropy is a cornerstone of the U.S. Nonprofit Sector.
 However, little is known about the complete funding network of foundations and grantees, its structural characteristics, and how it has changed over time.
 To help fill this gap, we are extracting 10 years of IRS Form 990 data from every nonprofit organization that files with the IRS (~1 million organizations per year).
 Then, we are using natural language processing to match the foundation data with the grantee data to construct the first-ever longitudinal foundation-grantee network of the U.S. Nonprofit Sector from 2011 to 2021.
 This project is enabling researchers, foundation leaders, and nonprofit professionals to: